 - Be prepared to call for medical help.
 You learned about the symptoms of alcohol withdrawal.
 Be on your guard.
 You may be determined to go through the alcohol withdrawal process alone, but tell yourself that you will call for medical help if symptoms worsen.

 - Check into a specialized alcohol detox clinic.
 It is brave of you to decide to quit drinking, but it is foolhardy to take unnecessary risks.
-If you believe that you can’t manage withdrawal healthily, check into an alcohol detox clinic where doctors can monitor you 24/7 and treat symptoms promptly.
+If you believe that you can’t manage withdrawal healthily, check into a clinic to detox from alcohol.
+Doctors can monitor you 24/7 and treat symptoms promptly there.

 Why should you visit a rehab facility to withdraw from alcohol?

-Whether or not you believe that you can pull off alcohol withdrawal without risking your health, there are certain instances when you must visit a rehab facility before you try withdrawing from alcohol.
-Alcoholism treatment is a preferable way to cope with severe withdrawal.
+Whether or not you believe that you can pull off alcohol withdrawal without risking your health, there are certain instances when you must visit an alcoholics rehab facility before you try withdrawing from alcohol.
+Treatment for alcohol abuse is a preferable way to cope with severe withdrawal.
 You must never try to go cold turkey on your own in the following circumstances:

 - There is no one at home to monitor your symptoms.